-The ARC-PA has granted Accreditation - Provisional status to the California Baptist University Master of Science in Physician Assistant Studies Program sponsored by California Baptist University.
+The ARC-PA has granted accreditation-provisional status to the California Baptist University Master of Science in Physician Assistant Studies program.

-The Master of Science in Physician Assistant Studies (MSPAS) is an intensive 2-year long program consisting of one (1) year of didactic, followed by one (1) year of clinical education.
+The Master of Science in Physician Assistant Studies (MSPAS) is an intensive 2-year program consisting of 1 year of didactic, followed by 1 year of clinical education.

 Because of the fast pace and attendance requirements, it is recommended that students not work while enrolled in the program.

-Applicants must have a minimum Overall GPA of 3.0, a Science GPA of 3.0, and a Prerequisite GPA of 3.0 on a 4.0 scale to apply to the program.
+Applicants must have a minimum overall GPA of 3.2, a science GPA of 3.0 and a prerequisite GPA of 3.0 on a 4.0 scale to apply to the program.

-It is preferred that Science courses be taken in the past 5-7 years.
+It is recommended that science courses be taken in the past 5–7 years.

 The GRE or MCAT is not required.
-Local testing in basic Math, English Comprehension, English Composition and Medical Terminology will be given during the time of the interview.
+Local testing in basic math, English composition and medical terminology will be given during the time of the interview.

 - California Baptist University graduates

-- Students with an interest in serving in the Inland Empire and shortages areas in California
+- Students with an interest in serving in the Inland Empire and shortage areas in California

 - US citizens and legal permanent residents